pth1993/DeepCE/README.md

 * ``--batch_size``:       batch size value for each training step
 * ``--max_epoch``:     maximum number of training iterations

 ### 4.3.
-Getting chemical-induced gene expression profiles for all drug in Drugbank
+Getting chemical-induced gene expression profiles for all drugs in Drugbank

-Beside **DeepCE** source code, we also publicize the chemical-induced gene expression profiles generated from **DeepCE** at 8 cell lines including *A375*, *A549*, *HA1E*, *HELA*, *HT29*, *MCF7*, *PC3*, and *YAPC* for all drugs (i.e. 11179 drugs) in Drugbank.
+Besides **DeepCE** source code, we also publicize the chemical-induced gene expression profiles generated from **DeepCE** at 8 cell lines including *A375*, *A549*, *HA1E*, *HELA*, *HT29*, *MCF7*, *PC3*, and *YAPC* for all drugs (i.e. 11179 drugs) in Drugbank.
 We hope that this dataset could make significant a contribution to drug discovery and development in particular, and computational chemistry and biology research in general.